Blue Moon (2006 film): Plot

-Ill and with only six months to live, a man named Manuel (Eddie Garcia) has one thing left that he wants to do, which is to find his beloved Corazon.
+Ill and with only six months to live, a man named Manuel has one thing left that he wants to do, which is to find his beloved Corazon.
 His family has its own problems, with his son Rod is still mourning his wife's death, while grandson, Kyle has recently been dumped by his wife Peggy.

 Manuel embarks on his search in Ilocos but is unable to locate her.
 Rod and Kyle pick him up from Ilocos, and on the way home Manuel takes the opportunity to tell them about his past and why he was in Ilocos.

 In his youth, Manuel's best friends included a fellow named Domingo, Corazon or Cora, and Azon.
 Manuel falls in love with the lively and cheery Azon, not knowing that Cora has a secret crush on him.
 When Azon tells Manuel that her mother wants to move far away, she asks him to come with them but Manuel declines.
 Before spending the night together, Azon gives Manuel a piece of her pendant, and tells him that if the pendant returns, then they are meant to be together.
 Manuel wakes up with Azon gone.

-Not long after, the Second World War erupts in the Philippines and Manuel and Domingo join the army.
+Not long after, the Second World War erupts and Manuel and Domingo join the army.
 Azon tries to find a way to say goodbye to Manuel but is unable to reach him and instead meets Domingo, who explains the situation.
 Azon gives Domingo her address and asks him to tell Manuel to find her.

-During the war, Domingo and Manuel are captured by the enemy and walks the Death March.
+During the war, Domingo and Manuel are captured by the Japanese and walk the Death March.
 Domingo is wounded so badly that he can't walk.
 Domingo gives Manuel Azon's address, and then forces him to leave.
 Manuel reluctantly follows, and eventually survives the war.
 He is reunited with Cora in a hospital, where she is a nurse.
 While waiting to recover from a foot injury, Manuel sees that Cora cares for him deeply and the two embark on a romance.
 Cora is soon pregnant and she marries Manuel.
 After Cora gives birth, she decides to leave Manuel seeing that he is still in love with Azon.
 Before she leaves, she gives him half a picture of her, saying that if the two halves are reunited again, that means that they are meant to be together, much like what Azon had said to Domingo with her pendant.

 In the present, Manuel's son and grandson reluctantly decide to help him after realizing that they are searching for Azon, the woman who broke up their family.
 In time, the trio are successful with their search and it is revealed that Manuel was actually looking for his wife, Cora, whom he realized he really loved after she had left him, while Azon is already dead.

-The story ends when, Manuel and Corazon dance in a night of blue moon, a wish she had stated when they were still married.
-Manuel passes some time later.
+The story ends when Manuel and Corazon dance in a night of blue moon, a wish she had stated when they were still married.
+Manuel dies some time later.